 When used in a diffuser at home, lemon oil is capable of eliminating airborne triggers and inhibiting the growth of allergy-causing bacteria.

 You can also use lemon essential oil to safely and effectively remove pollutants and bacteria and disinfect the kitchen, bedroom, and bathroom without using harsher cleaning chemicals.

 How to use lemon oil for allergies 1 – To enjoy the anti-allergy benefits of lemon oil, add 1- 2 drops lemon essential oil to a glass of water and drink up.

 How to use lemon oil for allergies 2 – Disinfect kitchen and bathroom surfaces by wiping all over with a towel dampened with water to which a few drops of lemon oil are added

 Helichrysum essential oil promotes healing and soothes inflammation that typically results from bacterial and microbial infections.
 This makes it very effective for use in soothing skin-related allergic reactions.

-Helichrysum essential oil is also great for use in calming respiratory distress that results from sensitivity to airborne-allergens.
+Helichrysum oil is also great for use in calming respiratory distress that results from sensitivity to airborne allergens.